Post

 • HVAC Blower Motor Failure

-• Description/Symptoms: Blower motor not working, lack of heat or air conditioning
+• Description/Symptoms: Blower motor not working, or working intermittently, resulting in no airflow from the vents.

 • Recalls: None Found